-Cycling, scooting, skating, rollerblading etc. is prohibited in the boating area.
-Cycling and scooting is not allowed in front of the Main Block and associated buildings, and next to the Presentation raft.
-These areas will be monitored by marshals and umpires.
-Wilful breaches will be reported to the Chair of the Organising Committee for further action.
+Cycling, scooting, skating and rollerblading is prohibited in the boating area, in front of the Main Block and associated buildings, and next to the Presentation raft.

 Pedestrians, cyclists and non-authorised users are strongly discouraged from using the south side road along the course.
 Regatta vehicles will use this road and will drive on the right hand side.